 (c) The mean grade for upper level elective courses with 50 or more students may range from 3.15 to 3.35.

-(d) The mean grade for upper level elective courses with fewer than 50 students may range from 3.05 to 3.45.
+(d) The mean grade for upper level elective courses with six (6) to 49 students may range from 3.05 to 3.45.

 AR 4-6 Repeated Course